openxla/xla/docs/operation_semantics.md

 are sorted (in ascending `start_index_map` order) by the user.
 If they are not then the semantics is implementation defined.

-If `unique_indices` is set to true then XLA can assume that all element scattered to are unique.
+If `unique_indices` is set to true then XLA can assume that all elements scattered to are unique.
 So XLA could use non-atomic operations.
 If `unique_indices` is set to true and the indices being scattered to are not unique then the semantics is implementation defined.